jonhue/themer/README.md

 ## To Do

-[Here](https://github.com/jonhue/themify/projects/1) is the full list of current projects.
+[Here](https://github.com/jonhue/themer/projects/1) is the full list of current projects.

-To propose your ideas, initiate the discussion by adding a [new issue](https://github.com/jonhue/themify/issues/new).
+To propose your ideas, initiate the discussion by adding a [new issue](https://github.com/jonhue/themer/issues/new).

 ---

 ## Contributing

-We hope that you will consider contributing to Themify.
+We hope that you will consider contributing to Themer.
 Please read this short overview for some information about how to get started:

 [Learn more about contributing to this repository](CONTRIBUTING.md), [Code of Conduct](CODE_OF_CONDUCT.md)